Case Study Analyses of International Research-for-Development Projects and Programs

 Despite low trade volumes of non-timber forest products, there is high growth potential for emerging niche markets.
-In this case study, we assess a collaborative multi-partner project led by CIFOR and ICRAF that aimed to enhance and develop smallholder’s involvement in management, production and value-added marketing of forest products across eastern Indonesia.
-Our assessment explores the emerging roles of research and researchers in building the capacity of local communities through participatory action research in an Indonesian context.
+In this case study, we assess a multi-partner project led by CIFOR and ICRAF that aimed to enhance and develop smallholder’s involvement in management, production, and value-added marketing of forest products across eastern Indonesia.
+Our assessment explores the roles of research and researchers in building local community capacity through participatory action research.

 An Assessment of Sustainable Wetlands Adaptation and Mitigation Research (International)

-The Sustainable Wetlands Adaptation and Mitigation Programme (SWAMP) started with a recognised need for increased and better scientific information about the role of tropical wetlands in carbon storage, carbon emissions, and climate change processes.
-It aimed to provide policy makers with credible scientific information needed to make sound decisions relating to climate change adaptation and mitigation strategies.
+Mangrove forests comprise 30-35 percent of global tropical wetland, lining the coasts of 118 countries.
+The Sustainable Wetlands Adaptation and Mitigation Programme (SWAMP) recognized the need for increased and better scientific information about the role of tropical wetlands in carbon storage, carbon emissions, and climate change processes.
+It aimed to provide policy-makers with credible scientific information to make sound decisions for climate change adaptation and mitigation strategies.

-The assessment found that prior to SWAMP, mangrove forests, which occur along the coasts of 118 countries and comprise approximately 30-35 percent of the global area of tropical wetland forest over peat swamps alone, were overlooked in international climate change mitigation strategies; moreover, wetlands as high carbon reservoirs had not been included in the UNFCCC agenda.
-The SWAMP programme achieved its goals and had unexpected benefits for local communities and the private sector.
-SWAMP’s work on carbon quantification in wetlands has been influential in the climate change mitigation debate, demonstrating that systems covering just 3 percent of the earth’s surface store around 30 percent of the earth’s carbon stocks.
+The assessment found that prior to SWAMP, mangroves were overlooked in international climate change mitigation strategies.
+Moreover, despite being high carbon reservoirs, wetlands had not been included in the UNFCCC agenda.
+The SWAMP Programme achieved its goals and had unexpected benefits for local communities and the private sector.
+SWAMP’s work on carbon quantification in wetlands has been influential in the climate change mitigation debate, demonstrating that systems covering just 3 percent of Earth’s surface store around 30 percent of carbon stocks.

 Assessing the Influence of a Global Comparative Study on REDD+ Policy (International)

-This case study assessed CIFOR’s principal vehicle for research on forests and climate change mitigation, which focused on identifying challenges and providing solutions to support the design and implementation of effective, efficient, and equitable REDD+ policies and projects.
+This case study assessed CIFOR’s research on REDD+ for climate change mitigation.
+The research focused on identifying challenges and providing solutions to support the design and implementation of effective, efficient, and equitable REDD+ policies and projects.

-There is evidence that the program has had positive influences on capacity and on the discourse and development of improved systems for implementing REDD+ at international and national scales.
+The program influenced capacity, discourse, and the development of improved systems for implementing REDD+ at international and national scales.
 These outcomes were achieved through the: 1) production of high quality independent research and publications and extended outreach; 2) development of approaches and tools such as the step-wise approach; 3) provision of expert support at the international and national level; 4) hosting of international events and training; and 5) collaboration with and capacity development of national partners.

 Assessing Furniture Value Chains Research (Indonesia)

-The Furniture Value Chains (FVC) project used an action research approach that aimed to improve value chain efficiency and enhance livelihoods of small-scale furniture producers.
+The Furniture Value Chains (FVC) project used an action research approach to improve value chain efficiency and enhance livelihoods of small-scale furniture producers.
 The project was based in the Jepara District in Central Java, Indonesia, which is home to around 18,000 small-scale furniture makers.
-The research informed local policy processes to the extent that CIFOR was asked to devise a “Jepara Furniture Roadmap”, which was eventually enacted into law.
+The research informed local policy processes, supporting the “Jepara Furniture Roadmap” which was eventually enacted into law.

-The evaluation found that, as an action research project, the FVC’s main impact pathway was through the establishment of a furniture association.
-The association became the main platform for training and facilitation activities, and served to attract the attention of the local parliament.
+The evaluation discovered the FVC’s main impact pathway was through the establishment of a furniture association.
+The association became the main platform for training and facilitation activities.
+The association also served to attract the attention of the local parliament.
 In addition, a number of association members became champions, liaising with the local government and with the association of large-scale furniture makers.
 However, the assessment also found that the association became less active and weak after the project was completed, when CIFOR staff no longer played a strong supporting role.
-It calls for future projects to have a proper exit strategy and substantial adoption by local stakeholders to ensure sustainability.
+The evaluation recommends future projects develop proper exit strategies and foster local stakeholder adoption to ensure sustainability.

 An Assessment of Research on Sustainable Forest Management (Congo Basin)

-The analysis found that the research had a direct influence on the international forestry agenda and policies, NGO activities, and timber company practices.
+The evaluation found the research directly influenced the international forestry agenda and sub-national policies, NGO activities, and timber company practices.
 The research made a necessary contribution to that adaptation of international policies to the Congo Basin context.
 The project indirectly influenced national forest management standards.

 Where We Work

-Our case studies are situated around the world so that we can learn about sustainability research effectiveness in diverse contexts.
+Our case studies are situated around the world so that we can learn about research effectiveness in diverse research-for-development contexts.